paulczar/paulczar.github.io-source/content/blog/creating-a-helm-chart-monorepo-part-1/index.md

 I will walk you through creating a new [GitHub](https://github.com) roject hosting multiple [Helm](https://helm.sh) charts and demonstrate how to set up Continuous Integration with CircleCI to automatically test and publish new changes to your [Helm](https://helm.sh) Charts.

+> Note: While I would usually use [Concourse CI](https://concourse-ci.org/) for my CI workflows, I wanted to *only* use managed services and I chose Circle as that is already commonly used in the Helm community.

 ## Create a new [GitHub](https://github.com) epository

 Log into [GitHub](https://github.com) nd [create a new repository](https://github.com/new) called `my-helm-charts`.
 I chose to have [GitHub](https://github.com) reate it as with an Apache2 License.